 ● Use a Dry Cloth to Remove as Much Foam as Possible

-Next, use a dry cloth to remove as much excess foam as possible.
+Next, use a dry cloth to remove as much foam as possible.
 Avoid using water, as this can cause the foam to expand and become even harder to remove.

 Read also: How to Remove Foam Insulation From Hands, A Safety Insulation Guide For Beginner